malakosss/DiscoveryQueue/README.md

 **(3b) - Picking Your Related Artists**
 ![stepThreeYes](https://github.com/malakosss/DiscoveryQueue/blob/main/images/StepThree_ChooseRelatedArtists.JPG)
-If you decide to say "yes", then the twenty Related Artists will be printed for your viewing.
-They are numbered for your convienence when choosing your subsection to use for forming your queue.
+If you decide to say "yes", then the twenty Related Artists are printed for your viewing.
+They are numbered for choosing the subsection to use for forming your queue.

 ![stepFourIndex](https://github.com/malakosss/DiscoveryQueue/blob/main/images/Artist_Index.JPG)